AxiansITSecurity/Restsh/README.md

 ### Password encryption

-You can store the RESTSH_PASS AES256 encrypted in the configuration file.
+You can store the `RESTSH_PASS` and `RESTSH_TOKEN_VALUE` AES256 encrypted in the configuration file.

-- Start restsh
+- Start Restsh
 - Create the encrypted password string:

     ```sh
     restsh.util.encrypt
     ```

-- Exit restsh and define the `RESTSH_PASS` variable as `<output of above command>`, beginning with AES256:.
+- Exit Restsh and define the `RESTSH_PASS` variable as `<output of above command>`, beginning with `AES256:`.
-- In interactive mode, restsh asks for the secret if it is not defined in `RESTSH_SECRET`.
+- In interactive mode, Restsh asks for the secret if it is not defined in `RESTSH_SECRET`.
 In script mode it terminates with an error.
 - As an alternative you can set `RESTSH_SECRET_FILE` to a file to read the `RESTSH_SECRET` from.

 ### Debug